dorlugasigal/KafkaGenericProcessor.Core/README.md

 2. **Validators** - Components that verify if a message should be processed
 3. **Processors** - Business logic that transforms input messages to output messages
 4. **Producers** - Components that send processed messages to output topics

+This architecture allows for clean separation of concerns and makes it easy to test and maintain individual components.

 ## Flow Diagrams